YenTingChen-Jive/Project-02-Dramatron/README.md

 ## Abstract
 Developing script-writing language models for movie companies using the concept of Dramatron.

-This research is temporarily paused due to insufficient resources and participants.
+NOTE: This research is temporarily paused due to insufficient resources and participants.

 ## Concept